hicaosen/pi-coding-agent-extensions/README.md

 # pi-coding-agent-extensions

-A collection of community extensions for [pi-coding-agent](https://github.com/nicepkg/pi-coding-agent) — the open-source AI coding agent that runs in your terminal.
+A collection of extensions for [pi-coding-agent](https://github.com/nicepkg/pi-coding-agent) — the open-source AI coding agent that runs in your terminal.

 ## Extensions